sandeepsa1/dsa/02 Arrays/03-two-pointer-technique/README.md

    - If the current element is different from the element at 'unique_index', update 'unique_index' and place the current element at this position.
 3. Return the Length:
    - After processing all elements, the array from the start to 'unique_index + 1' contains all unique elements.
 The function returns 'unique_index + 1', which is the length of the array with unique elements.

+### 4. Container With Most Water
+The "Container With Most Water" problem involves finding two vertical lines in an array that, together with the x-axis, form a container that can hold the maximum amount of water.
+The height of each line corresponds to the value at each index in the array, and the width is the distance between the two lines.</br>
+<b>Area=min(8,7)×(8−1)=7×7=49</b>

+1. Time complexity: <b>𝑂(n)</b>
+2. Space complexity: <b>𝑂(n)</b></br>

+#### Steps
+1. Initialize Pointers:
+   - The two pointers 'left' and 'right' start at the beginning and end of the array, respectively.
+2. Calculate Area:
+   - The area is calculated as the minimum height between the two lines multiplied by the distance between them.
+3. Move Pointers:
+   - To maximize the area, the algorithm moves the pointer associated with the shorter line inward, as moving the shorter line outward would only reduce the area.
+4. Repeat:
+   - The process continues until the pointers meet, ensuring that all possible containers are considered.